tanveery/pwa-notes-app/README.md

                 return cacheResponse || fetch(event.request);
             })
             .catch(() => {
-                if (event.request.url.indexOf('.png') > -1 || event.request.url.indexOf('.jpg') > -1 || event.request.url.indexOf('.jpeg') > -1) {
+                // If the resource is an image that can't be fetched from the server then load offline-image.png instead. if (event.request.url.indexOf('.png') > -1 || event.request.url.indexOf('.jpg') > -1 || event.request.url.indexOf('.jpeg') > -1) {
                     return caches.match('/img/offline-image.png');
                 }